-Magnetic Resonance Imaging Fellowship
+Magnetic Resonance Imaging

-A strong academic component represents a key feature of this fellowship.
-The fellows will be involved in all aspects of this comprehensive clinical body MRI service under the supervision of the five MRI fellowship-trained attendings, including the program director and the Body MRI faculty, who contribute to enhance the learning experience with a broad range of clinical interests and expertise.
+- Fellows are involved in all aspects of clinical body MRI service under the supervision of the five MRI fellowship-trained attending radiologists, including the program director and the Body MRI faculty, who contribute to the learning experience with a range of clinical interests and expertise

 These efforts are supplemented by weekly body MRI case conferences, a regularly scheduled journal club, MRI protocol development meetings, and multiple interdisciplinary conferences such as those dedicated to hepatocellular carcinoma, gastrointestinal malignancies, colorectal cancer, renal cancer, prostate cancer, inflammatory bowel disease, and pelvic floor imaging.

-Clinical facilities consist of multiple whole-body clinical MRI systems (Philips, GE, and Siemens) within the Parkland Memorial Hospital (three 1.5T and one 3T magnets) and University Hospital Imaging Services (four 1.5T and four 3T magnets).
+- Multiple whole-body clinical MRI systems (Philips, GE, and Siemens) within Parkland Memorial Hospital (one 1.5T and three 3T magnets) and University Hospital Imaging Services (four 1.5T and four 3T magnets).

-The MR reading room is strategically situated within Rogers MRI Center, adjacent to AIRC.
+The MR reading room is strategically situated within Rogers MRI Center, adjacent to Advanced Imaging Research Center (AIRC).
 Fellows have easy access to state-of-the-art MR scanners to directly supervise examinations and tailor pulse sequences at the scanner console.

 Radiology resident teaching conferences are held twice daily throughout the year and include both didactic lectures and case-based presentations.
 Fellows are welcome to attend these conferences, as service duties allow.
 Fellows are also welcome to present conferences in this forum.

 Radiology Grand Rounds are held monthly with prestigious visiting and local professors, offering the opportunity to meet and learn from leading national authorities on a wide variety of topics.